RobotLocomotion/drake/doc/bazel.rst

   bazel build -c dbg common:polynomial_test && \
     gdb bazel-bin/common/polynomial_test               # Run one test under gdb.

-  bazel test --config lint //...                       # Only run style checks; don't build or test anything else.
+  bazel test --config=lint //...                       # Only run style checks; don't build or test anything else.

 - The "``:``" syntax separates target names from the directory path of the ``BUILD`` file they appear in.
 In this case, for example,